This Special Release presents the final data series on construction statistics from approved building permits for the year 2012.

 Construction statistics are compiled by the National Statistics Office (NSO) from the copies of original application forms of approved building permits as well as from the demolition permits collected every month by NSO field personnel from the Offices of Local Building Officials (LBOs) nationwide.

-- Data on private building constructions refer to those proposed to be constructed during the reference period and not to construction work completed during the reference period.
+1. Data on building constructions refer to those proposed to be constructed during the reference period and not to construction work completed during the reference period.

 The geographic codes are in accordance with NSCB Resolution No. 3, Series of 2005 that approved the PSGC.

-Private building construction statistics utilizes the amended 1994 Philippine Standard Industrial Classification (PSIC) to classify the main activity through the use or type of occupancy of the building.
+Construction statistics utilizes the amended 1994 Philippine Standard Industrial Classification to classify the main activity through the use or type of occupancy of the building.

 Collected documents for each month are properly checked as to its completeness by verifying the beginning and ending numbers indicated in the permit numbers.
 Missing numbers are indicated, with corresponding reasons, in the transmittal.
 In cases where there is no construction in a given month in a municipality, a certification that there was no construction is provided by the LBO to the NSO field staff.